 Federal public lands are an important destination for many Americans, including those that hunt and fish.
 Despite their popularity, many federal lands are currently unavailable to the public due to land ownership patterns that preclude hunters, anglers and others from gaining access to areas that could support fish and wildlife-dependent recreation.
-In response to this problem, CSF developed the “Making Public Lands Public” concept in 2006 to advance solutions that provide hunting and fishing opportunities on “landlocked” federal lands.
-Subsequently, Congressional Sportsmen’s Caucus members have introduced several pieces of legislation aimed at improving access to public lands for hunting, fishing, and outdoor recreation.
+In response to this problem, CSF developed the “Making Public Lands Public” concept in 2006 to advance solutions that provide hunting and fishing opportunities on landlocked federal lands.
+Subsequently, Congressional Sportsmen’s Caucus (CSC) Members have introduced several pieces of legislation aimed at improving access to public lands for hunting, fishing, and outdoor recreation.

 Nearly half of all hunters conduct a portion of their hunting activity on public lands.
-In western states that feature millions of acres of public land managed by agencies such as the Bureau of Land Management (BLM), U.S. Forest Service (USFS) and U.S. Fish and Wildlife Service (FWS), hunters’ dependence on public land is even higher with more than 70% spending the majority of their hunting days on public ground in all states except California.
+In western states that feature millions of acres of public land managed by agencies such as the Bureau of Land Management (BLM), U.S. Forest Service (USFS) and U.S. Fish and Wildlife Service (FWS), hunters’ dependence on public land is even higher with more than 70% spending the majority of their hunting days on public ground in all western states except California.
 However, numerous reports suggest that access to Federal land is problematic in a number of areas.
 In fact, a 2004 report to the House Appropriations Committee concluded that more than 35 million acres of BLM and USFS land have inadequate access.
 Lack of access to hunting lands is cited as a primary reason that hunters stop participating in this traditional sport.

 For over a decade, CSF has been at the forefront of documenting the issue of inaccessibility to significant portions of federal public lands.
-As a result, CSF began the ‘Making Public Lands Public’ initiative with the support and cooperation of allies in the American Wildlife Conservation Partners (AWCP), a group of nearly 50 non-governmental organizations representing millions of hunter conservationists.
+As a result, CSF began the Making Public Lands Public initiative with the support and cooperation of allies in the American Wildlife Conservation Partners (AWCP), a group of 50 non-governmental organizations representing millions of hunter-conservationists.
 AWCP requested that an access category be created within the Land and Water Conservation Fund (LWCF) to be used by the USFS, BLM, USFWS, and the National Park Service (NPS) to open or improve access to existing federal lands for hunting, angling and other recreational activities.

 |American Wildlife Conservation Partners: Wildlife for the 21st Century||Download file|

-|American Wildlife Conservation Partners: MPLP Brief||Download file|
+|American Wildlife Conservation Partners: Making Public Lands Public Brief||Download file|

 Share this page